growthwise/lutra_ai_ap_workflow_example/README.md

 ### Lutra Playbook Share Link ###

 If you just want to directly try the playbook the link is here https://lutra.ai/shared/KVI_Jaolofg

+Remember you can also copy it and make your own version